Policy Details Page

-If a student transfers into the school district while an evaluation process is pending from the other district, the school psychologist is responsible for determining the status of evaluations conducted to date and making a determination as to whether the evaluation can be completed within the 35 school day timeline from the date the parent provided consent.
-If the determination is that additional time will be needed, the school psychologist will notify the parent and obtain the parent’s agreement to establish a new timeline.
+If a student transfers into the school District while an evaluation process is pending from the other district, the school psychologist is responsible for determining the status of evaluations conducted to date and making a determination as to whether the evaluation can be completed within the 35 school day timeline from the date the guardian provided consent.
+If the determination is that additional time will be needed, the school psychologist will notify the guardian and obtain the guardian’s agreement to establish a new timeline.

-The evaluation group and the parent will determine whether or not the student is a special education student.
+The evaluation group and the guardian will determine whether or not the student is a special education student.

-- A student is not eligible if the determinant factor is lack of appropriate instruction in reading or math, based upon the state’s grade-level expectations or limited English proficiency.
+- A student is not eligible if the determinant factor is lack of appropriate instruction in reading or math, based upon the state’s grade-level expectations or limited English proficiency, and

 - Eligibility may be determined by documented professional judgment when:

-The parent will be provided with a copy of the evaluation report and the documentation of determination of eligibility.
+The guardian will be provided with a copy of the evaluation report and the documentation of determination of eligibility.

-Parents will also be provided with prior written notice of the eligibility decision within ten school days of the decision.
-The special education case manager is responsible for sending the notice.
+Guardians will also be provided with prior written notice of the eligibility decision within ten school days of the decision.
+The evaluation case manager is responsible for sending the notice.

 Students remain eligible for special education services until one of three events occur: